 The Agency, in partnership with the University of Ulster, has established the Institute of Ulster-Scots studies at the Magee Campus.
 The Agency undertakes the development of strategies for linguistic and educational programs and research.

-Keith Gamble is the Chairperson of the Ulster Scots Agency and there are seven other members on the Board.
+Freddie Kettyle is the Vice-Chairperson of the Ulster Scots Agency and there are seven other members on the Board.
 Ian Crozier is the Chief Executive.